dao-phuong/css_note/README.md

 The Web Content Accessibility Guidelines (WCAG) recommend at least a 4.5 to 1 contrast ratio for normal text.
 The ratio is calculated by comparing the relative luminance values of two colors.
 This ranges from 1:1 for the same color, or no contrast, to 21:1 for white against black, the strongest contrast.
 There are many contrast checking tools available online that calculate this ratio for you.

+### Avoid Colorblindness Issues by Using Sufficient Contrast
+Color is a large part of visual design, but its use introduces two accessibility issues.
+First, color alone should not be used as the only way to convey important information because screen reader users won't see it.
+Second, foreground and background colors need sufficient contrast so colorblind users can distinguish them.

+Colorblind users have trouble distinguishing some colors from others - usually in hue but sometimes lightness as well.
+You may recall the contrast ratio is calculated using the relative luminance (or lightness) values of the foreground and background colors.

+In practice, the 4.5:1 ratio can be reached by darkening the darker color and lightening the lighter one with the aid of a color contrast checker.
+Darker colors on the color wheel are considered to be blues, violets, magentas, and reds, whereas lighter colors are oranges, yellows, greens, and blue-greens.

 # Colors
 **Using different combinations of colors can really change the look of a website, and a lot of thought can go into picking a color palette that works with your content**
 The color wheel is a useful tool to visualize how colors relate to each other - it's a circle where similar hues are neighbors and different hues are farther apart.
 When two colors are opposite each other on the wheel, they are called complementary colors.
 They have the characteristic that if they are combined, they "cancel" each other out and create a gray color.
 However, when placed side-by-side, these colors appear more vibrant and produce a strong visual contrast.